Glucosamine vs. Nzymes Nutritional Antioxidant Support

 So, in short, this approach is about helping to repair the damaged cartilage while lowering inflammation for greater ease of movement.

-Whether you choose the Antioxidant Treats or the Sprouted Granules (main ingredient IN the Treats), Nzymes’ approach is all about providing a resource to the body, missing from all pet foods.
-Once consumed, the Treats or Granules will help facilitate the natural production of Antioxidant Enzymes.
-Enzymes like Super-oxide Dismutase, Catalase and others work at the cellular level to “carry out the garbage” that has accumulated in the body’s systems.
+Just the breathing process creates Oxygen free radicals that are at work to rust and age the body.
+Additional Antioxidants like Glutathione Peroxidase and Methionine Reductase work at the cellular level to “carry out the garbage” accumulated in the body’s systems and cells.
 The Synovial fluid is greatly affected by this enzymatic process, restoring its viscosity and hydraulic function.
-At the same time, the antioxidant enzymes also work on the processes of inflammation, allowing for more pain-free movement.
+At the same time, the antioxidant enzymes also work on the methods of inflammation, allowing for more pain-free movement.

 If the story stopped there, one would conclude the two are pretty comparable – but it doesn’t.
-The original question was “How are Nzymes different from Glucosamine?”
-Since antioxidant enzymes work at the cellular level, cellular performance is enhanced throughout the entire body.
-Here are some OTHER areas that are enhanced by Nzymes, but not by Glucosamine.
+The original question was, “How are Nzymes different from Glucosamine?”
+Since antioxidant enzymes work at the cellular level, cellular performance is enhanced as it plays throughout the entire body.
+Nzymes Offer these Natural Enhancements, but not with Glucosamine.